afarvardin/dauphine_tunis/README.md

-# In this GitHub, you can see the class assignment for the Streaming data course of the Dauphine Tunisia class.
+In this GitHub, you can see the class assignment of Streaming data course for the University Dauphine Tunisia.